haoxiangyang89/DFSC_FL/README.md

 - "models" contains all optimization model construction codes;
 - "IO" contains data processing/output/visualization codes;
 - "data" contains the data used in analyses.

+If you have detailed questions about how some codes function, please contact yanghaoxiang@cuhk.edu.cn.